MicrosoftDocs/sql-docs/docs/relational-databases/system-catalog-views/syspolicy-policy-execution-history-details-transact-sql.md

 |exception|**nvarchar(max)**|Description of the exception if one occurred.|

 ## Remarks
- When you are troubleshooting Policy-Based Management, query the syspolicy_policy_execution_history_details view to determine which target and condition expression combinations failed, when they failed, and review related errors.
+ When you're troubleshooting Policy-Based Management, query the syspolicy_policy_execution_history_details view to determine which target and condition expression combinations failed, when they failed, and review related errors.

  The following query combines the `syspolicy_policy_execution_history_details` view with the `syspolicy_policy_execution_history_details` and `syspolicy_policies` views to display the name of the policy, the name of the condition, and details about failures.